hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

   - software engineering
 ---

-**This tutorial is in beta, it may not be ready yet.
-Feel free to try it and give me feedback so I can release it asap :)**

-I've been experimenting with ways to structure a complex TypeScript project lately while working on [Vaultage](https://github.com/lbarman/vaultage) and I have finally found a solution that I like.
+I've been experimenting with ways to structure a complex TypeScript project lately while working on [Vaultage](https://github.com/lbarman/vaultage) and I have finally found a solution that provides proper isolation and consistency across packages.

 Java developers should be familiar with having dozens of sub-projects open simultaneously in their IDE, each with its own build target and dependencies.

-In comparison, JavaScript projects tend to be a mess because developers fear to split their code in modules.
-Tools like [lerna](https://github.com/lerna/lerna) help you create a proper monorepo and rationalize the development of a complex project.
+In comparison, JavaScript projects tend to be a mess because of the lack of an idiomatic way to split code across packages.
+Tools like [lerna](https://github.com/lerna/lerna) help you create a proper JavaScript monorepo and rationalize the development of a complex project.
+However these tools pack a lot of features which take some time to properly master.
+The added complexity may result in misunderstanding and in the end the time gained by deploying the tool may be lost in obscure debugging sessions.
+Additionally, TypeScript is a different beast and requires more work to integrate properly.
-However this kind of tool comes with a lot of functionality built-in, and using it without understanding how it works may be a hazard for the maintainability of your project.
-What's more, working in TypeScript requires a little bit more work.

-In this tutorial, I will explain how you can create a proper monorepo structure for your TypeScript projects, using **no framework** so you can understand how it actually works.
-If you follow this guide, you will be able to create rather large TypeScript projects which have no problem scaling, and publishing your code will be easier than ever!
+In this tutorial, you will learn the basic principles required to properly architecture a TypeScript project.
+I intentionally present an opinionated monorepo structure but feel free to reuse the tricks you'll learn here and apply them to your specific context!

-We will use a barebone example application to illustrate this tutorial.
-You can download the tutorial files [here](/assets/ts-structure-tuto/ts-tutorial-1.zip) to follow along.
+I created a minimalist project skeleton so you can follow along this tutorial.
+You can download it [here](/assets/ts-structure-tuto/ts-tutorial-1.zip).

-## The boring stuff
+## The setup

 Download and unpack the [tutorial files](/assets/ts-structure-tuto/ts-tutorial-1.zip) into your workspace.
 You should end up with a project containing a `packages` sub-folder with three so-called packages inside.
 Each package is an independent unit of code, with its own build target and test suite: